danielpetisme-bib/PI-Web-API-Client-Angular/docs/api/DataServerApi.md

 [**get**](DataServerApi.md#get) | **GET** /dataservers/{webId} | Retrieve a Data Server.
 [**getEnumerationSets**](DataServerApi.md#getenumerationsets) | **GET** /dataservers/{webId}/enumerationsets | Retrieve enumeration sets for given Data Server.
 [**createEnumerationSet**](DataServerApi.md#createenumerationset) | **POST** /dataservers/{webId}/enumerationsets | Create an enumeration set on the Data Server.
+[**getLicense**](DataServerApi.md#getlicense) | **GET** /dataservers/{webId}/license | Retrieves the specified license for the given Data Server.
+The fields of the response object are string representations of the numerical values reported by the Data Server, with "Infinity" representing a license field with no limit.
 [**getPoints**](DataServerApi.md#getpoints) | **GET** /dataservers/{webId}/points | Retrieve a list of points on a specified Data Server.
 [**createPoint**](DataServerApi.md#createpoint) | **POST** /dataservers/{webId}/points | Create a point in the specified Data Server.

 # **list**
-> list(selectedFields?: string, extraHttpRequestParams?: any)
+> list(selectedFields?: string, webIdType?: string, extraHttpRequestParams?: any)

 Retrieve a list of Data Servers known to this service.